Board of Directors

 Deb is the Founder of Kavanna House and currently serves as the Director of Programming.
 She teaches several courses.
 She is a trained Spiritual Director as well as a trained supervisor for spiritual directors.
 She has a Master's Degree in Spiritual Formation and Leadership from Spring Arbor University.
 Before beginning her work in spiritual formation, she provided therapy in the York, Pennsylvania area for survivors of sexual abuse.

 Deb shares this about her vision in forming the board for Kavanna House...I had a different vision – a vision of creating a community in which the most important trait for each member was that they be on their own spiritual journey.
 My desire was that each person would have more than just an understanding of the work that is being done here.
 This is evidenced as each board member engages their own spiritual journey on a deep level – for example, by receiving spiritual direction.
 It is a pleasure to do life with this group.

 Adele Seebold ~ Executive Director

-Adele serves as the part time Executive Director for Kavanna House, focused on the administrative and oversight functions for the ministry.
+Adele serves as the part time Executive Director for Kavanna House, focused on the administrative and oversight functions for the organization.
 She has a Bachelor's Degree in Public Policy and a minor in women's studies from Duke University.
 For more than 20 years, she held various staff leadership positions in non-profit organizations in Maryland and Pennsylvania, with the majority of her career spent working in volunteer management.
-Adele and her husband Andy have two children, Ben and Grace and a very spoiled Cavapoo named Max.
+Adele and her husband Andy have two college-age children, Ben and Grace and a very spoiled Cavapoo named Max.

-Adele shares this about her desire to be a part of the Kavanna community...
-Kavanna House was very much a refuge in the storm for me when I began volunteering here in 2013.
-It quickly became a place where I could share my gifts but more importantly where I could begin the process of reclaiming my authentic self.
-The board model used at Kavanna House creates the space and place for each of us to be who God intended with no judgment and no hidden agendas.
+Adele shares that Kavanna House was very much a refuge in the storm for her when she began volunteering in 2013.
+It quickly became a place where she could share her gifts but more importantly where she could begin the process of reclaiming her authentic self.
+The board model used at Kavanna House has created the space and place for its members to be who the Spirit intended with no judgment and no hidden agendas.